FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Experiments

-The corresponding experimental results are presented in Fig. \ref{fig:Loss_for_Blocks_A_1}-\ref{fig:Loss_for_Blocks_A_3} and Tab. \ref{tab:performance_modelA_noise}.
-Fig. \ref{fig:Loss_for_Blocks_A_1}-\ref{fig:Loss_for_Blocks_A_3} demonstrate that when the number of blocks in $Blocks_A$ and $Blocks_C$ are held constant, the convergence speed of FL-LLaMA decreases as the magnitude of injected noise increases.
+Since noise injection into the hidden states during forward propagation inevitably impacts the performance of distributed LLMs, we conducted extensive experiments to investigate how noise levels affect model performance.
+The corresponding experimental results are presented in Figure \ref{fig:Loss_for_Blocks_A_1} and Table~\ref{tab:performance_modelA_noise}.
+Figure \ref{fig:Loss_for_Blocks_A_1} demonstrates that when the numbers of blocks in $Blocks_A$ and $Blocks_C$ are consistent, the convergence speed of FedSEA-LLaMA decreases as the magnitude of injected noise increases.
 When the average absolute value of the noise is small (e.g., below 0.02), the loss curve remains close to that of the noise-free baseline.
-A horizontal comparison reveals that, under the same noise level, increasing the number of blcoks in $Blocks_A$ consistently accelerates convergence.

-Tab. \ref{tab:performance_modelA_noise} indicates that under fixed noise levels, increasing the number of blocks in $Blocks_A$ consistently improves downstream performance in terms of both F1 and EM scores.
+Table~\ref{tab:performance_modelA_noise} indicates that under fixed noise levels, increasing the number of blocks in $Blocks_A$ consistently improves downstream performance in terms of both F1 and EM scores.
 Notably, when the noise amplitude reaches 0.1, only the single-block configuration of $Blocks_A$ shows a significant drop in downstream performance, whereas the three-block version of $Blocks_A$ demonstrates greater robustness.
-This can be explained by the average magnitude shown in Fig. \ref{fig:Avg magnitude of hidden state h_A}: as the depth of $Blocks_A$ increases, the ratio between the average absolute value of the hidden state $h_A$ and the noise amplitude also increases, thereby improving the signal-to-noise ratio (SNR).
-This enhanced SNR is precisely what contributes to the better convergence and stronger robustness observed with a larger number of $Blocks_A$.